FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

+Two common graph representations are an attack \emph{dependency} graph and an attack \emph{state} graph.
+In the \emph{dependency} view each node represents an exploit or a capability in the network and a Boolean formula over prerequisites determines whether an attacker may achieve a capability (see Fig~\ref{fig:functional:ag}).
+The main drawback of this representation is that the analysis of overall risk is difficult.
+In the \emph{state} graph view, each node represents an attacker's current capabilities.
+This representation eliminates cycles which simplifies analysis.

+However, the representation is exponentially larger than the corresponding dependency graph.
+Consider a system in which $k$ abstract capabilities must be encoded.
+In a dependency graph, one needs $k$ nodes, one per capability.
+In a state graph, one needs $2^k$ nodes.
+Each node denotes the set of capabilities secured by the attacker and an arc between two states encodes the acquisition of a capability (one never ``loses'' a capability).
+This exponential blowup is prohibitive even for moderate size networks~\cite{Homer2009}.
+Khouzani~\cite{Khouzani2019a} requires the state representation to model and minimize risk.
+The sheer size of \emph{attack state graphs} prompts us to adopt the \emph{attack dependency graphs} representation.

-Since their introduction, a major problem in attack graphs is their scalability~\cite{ammann2002scalable,ou2006scalable}.
-They consider all paths an attacker could take to achieve their objective.
-There are two very different ways of representing the graph that are called an attack \emph{dependency} graph and an attack \emph{state} graph.
-In the \emph{dependency} view each node represents an exploit or capability in the network.
-It may be possible to achieve a capability using many different paths.
-Furthermore, multiple conditions may be necessary to achieve this capability, for example, network reachability of a database machine and a SQL injection attack.
-This is the view presented in Figure~\ref{fig:functional:ag}.
+In the dependency view, each node captures an exploit or capability in the network.
+It may be possible to reach a capability using many different paths.
+Furthermore, multiple conditions may be necessary to achieve this capability, for example, network reachability of a database machine and a SQL injection attack. \ifnum\lncs=0 This is the view presented in Figure~\ref{fig:functional:ag}. \fi

-In the most general form, each exploit has an associated Boolean structure (indicating when the exploit can be obtained) and a probability (indicating attacker success rate in carrying out the exploit).
+Each exploit has an associated Boolean structure (indicating when the exploit can be obtained) and a probability (indicating attacker success rate in carrying out the exploit).
 Capability nodes are annotated with an impact value that signifies the cost of an adversary achieving that capability (following the NIST cybersecurity framework guidance~\cite{website:CF}).
 In this work, we focus on exploits that are AND and OR prerequisites (and not arbitrary Boolean formulae).
-Note the dependency representation may have cycles.
-The main drawback of the dependency representation is that analysis of overall risk is difficult.
-Even if one assumes that probability associated with each edge is independent, calculating the overall probability requires consideration of all paths, and there may be infinite paths from the starting point to a target if the graph has cycles.
-We return to this problem after describing the state representation and prior work on quickly evaluating attack graphs on similar enterprises.
+Intuitively, an AND node means the attacker must have all prerequisites to achieve the new capability.
+An OR node means the attacker must have a single prerequisite to achieve the new capability.